GalSamy1308/react-todo/README.md

 # Running The project :
+  * run npm i for all the dependencies
-  * npm run server - to run the server jar
+  * npm run server to start the server's jar
-  * npm run start - run the react application
+  * npm run start to start the react application